zx80/flask-simple-auth/README.md

 - `get_user` to extract the authenticated user or raise an exception.
 - `current_user` to get the authenticated user if any, or `None`.
   It can also be requested as a parameter with the `CurrentUser` type.
-- `user_oauth` to function to check if the current token-authenticated user has some authorizations.
+- `user_scope` to function to check if the current token-authenticated user has some authorizations.
 - `hash_password` and `check_password` to hash or check a password.
 - `create_token` to compute a new authentication token for the current user.